 Simulations: Our process simulations help take the guess work out of process planning and quantify likely outcomes.
 What if you added additional resources to your process, like another employee to assist with the workload?
 Or, what if the amount of work doubled?
 How might these changes affect your process?
 Using queuing theory and Monte Carlo simulation, we will answer these questions and help organizations understand quantitatively the likely outcome when a process changes are considered.

-Process Deviation Alerts: Proactive compliance and audit management is a necessity in today’s world.
+Process Deviation Alerts and Anomaly Detection: Proactive compliance and audit management is a necessity in today’s world.
 Data contained in event logs may augment audit and compliance efforts.
 Consider a process in which it is of critical importance that certain activities are never skipped.
 Or, consider another process where certain rules must be followed, such a rule might be that the same person is not allowed to perform more than two activities within the same case (segregation of duty constraints).
 Such rules may be critical for managing compliance and audit risk.
 We are developing the capability of monitoring processes in real time and sending alerts when execution rules are broken.
+Detecting anomalies compared to status quo is another helpful capability, especially when monitoring process ecosystems in a national security context.

 API Data Delivery: We are planning to allow log data to be delivered securely, transformed, and analyzed seamlessly via API.